Fetal alpha globulin; AFP

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test results.

 Greater than normal levels of AFP may be due to:

-Jain S, Pincus MR, Bluth MH, McPherson RA, Browne WB, Lee P. Diagnosis and management of cancer using serologic and other body fluid markers.
+Lee P, Jain S, Pincus MR, et al. Diagnosis and management of cancer using serologic and other body fluid markers.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-23rd ed.
-St Louis, MO: Elsevier; 2017:chap 74.
+24th ed.
+Philadelphia, PA: Elsevier; 2022:chap 76.